Table of Contents:

 Brand abusers may perform various forms of copyright infringement for various malicious purposes.
 For example, a malicious party may copy a product’s legitimate logo and use it on their (fake) product to legitimize this fake product.

-Of course, for companies creating and selling products that rely on copyright (i.e., books, songs, art), copyright piracy can be even bigger of an issue.
+Of course, for companies creating and selling products that rely on copyright (i.e., books, songs, art), copyright piracy can be an even bigger issue.
 Having a comprehensive brand protection strategy is crucial for combating copyright piracy.

 Due to the open nature of social media, various forms of brand abuse and especially counterfeiting is rapidly increasing on social media, and are becoming a major challenge when it comes to digital brand protection.